jansodoge/drought-impact-text-mining/README.md

 The code & data are part of a pre-print currently under review ([see here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4178096)).

+Also, we have published and are still working on an [interactive data exploration tool](https://jsodoge.shinyapps.io/drought_impact_monitor/).

 This repository is structured as follows:
 * The code is organized within an R targets pipeline (https://books.ropensci.org/targets/) to ensure reproducibility.
 It divides the process of creating a text corpus, extracting locations and impacts into different steps (i.e. functions) which are ran subsequently.
 The targets pipeline is defined in _targets_ file in the main directory.
 Functions are defined in the R folder.